Maximum lilkelihood estimation in the $\beta$-model: Introduction

-\begin{itemize} \item We provide explicit necessary and sufficient conditions for existence of the MLE for the beta model that are based on the polytope of degree sequences, a well-studied polytope arising in the study of threshold graphs \citep[see][]{MP:95}.
-In contrast, the conditions of \cite{CDS:10} are only sufficient.
-We then show that non-existence of the MLE is brought on by certain forbidden patterns of extremal network configurations, which we fully characterize in a combinatorial way.
-Furthermore, when the MLE does not exist, we can identify exactly which probability parameters are estimable.
-To illustrate our findings, we rely on the computational geometry software {\tt polymake} \citep[see][]{polymake} to compute the forbidden configurations leading to nonexistence of the MLE for some simple beta models. \item We use the properties of the polytope of degree sequences to formulate geometric conditions that allow us to derive finite sample bounds on the probability that the MLE does not exist.
-In particular, our results imply that the MLE exists with overwhelming probability even when the edge probabilities tend to zero or one as the network grows, a case unaccounted for by existing literature.
-Our asymptotic results improve analogous results of \cite{CDS:10} and our proof is both simpler and more direct.
-Furthermore, we show that the tameness condition of \cite{BH:10} is stronger than our conditions for existence of the MLE. \item Our analysis is not specific to the beta model but, in fact, follows a principled way for detecting nonexistence of the MLE and identifying non-estimable parameters that is based on polyhedral geometry and applies more generally to discrete models.
-We illustrate this point by analyzing other network models that are variations or generalizations of the beta model: the Rasch model, the Bradley-Terry model and the $p_1$ model. \end{itemize}
+\begin{itemize} \item We provide explicit necessary and sufficient conditions for existence of the MLE for the $\beta$-model that are based on the polytope of degree sequences, a~well-studied polytope arising in the study of threshold graphs; see \citet{MP95}.
+In contrast, the conditions of \citet{CDS10} are only sufficient.
+We then show that nonexistence of the MLE is brought on by certain forbidden patterns of extremal network configurations, which we characterize in a combinatorial way.
+Furthermore, when the MLE does not exist, we can identify exactly which probability parameters are estimable. \item We use the properties of the polytope of degree sequences to formulate geometric conditions that allow us to derive finite sample bounds on the probability that the MLE does not exist.
+Our asymptotic results improve analogous results of \citet{CDS10} and our proof is both simpler and more direct.
+Furthermore, we show that the tameness condition of \citet{BH10} is stronger than our conditions for existence of the MLE. \item Our analysis is not specific to the $\beta$-model but, in fact, follows a principled way for detecting nonexistence of the MLE and identifying nonestimable parameters that is based on polyhedral geometry and applies more generally to discrete models.
+We illustrate this point by analyzing other network models that are variations or generalizations of the $\beta$-model: the $\beta$-model with random numbers of edges, the Rasch model, the Bradley--Terry model and the $p_1$ model.
+Due to space limitations, the details of these additional analyses are contained in the supplementary material [\citet{RinPetFie}]. \end{itemize}

-Finally, we remark that our results arise as non-trivial applications of the geometric and combinatorial properties of log-linear models under general sampling schemes, as thoroughly described in the companion paper \cite{MLE}, to which the reader is referred for further details as well as for practical algorithms.
+While this is a self-contained article, the results derived here are best understood as applications of the geometric and combinatorial properties of log-linear models under product-multinomial sampling schemes, as detailed in \citet{MLE} and its supplementary material, to which we refer the reader for further details as well as for practical algorithms.